We're looking for a Senior UX Designer in London.

-Line manage, mentor and develop colleagues, inspiring them to new creative heights.
+Line managing, mentoring and developing colleagues, inspiring them to new creative heights within a positive creative culture.

 Are you the right candidate?